DimitriVavoulisPortfolio/x-ray-bone-fracture-detection-app/README.md

-# YOLOv8 Bone Fracture Detection Model
+# X-Ray Bone Fracture Detection App

-This is an X-Ray Bone Fracture Detection App to assist medical professionals with the fast-forwarding of the diagnosis process, it runs on the user's device
+This is an X-Ray Bone Fracture Detection App to assist medical professionals with the fast-forwarding of the diagnosis process, it runs on the user's device with a YOLOv8l model.

+DISCLAIMER: This is a functional prototype

 ## Model Architecture